facebook script

 Engagemi is the mission engagement program for the Michigan Conference.

-Engagemi challenges Michigan Conference congregations to comprehensive missional learning, giving and action with the goal of encouraging congregations to shift from transactional “ministry to” models to relational “ministry with” vulnerable people and communities.
+Engagemi challenges Michigan Conference congregations to comprehensive missional learning, giving, and action with the goal of encouraging congregations to shift from transactional “ministry to” models to relational “ministry with” vulnerable people and communities.

-The Engagemi program consists of three focus areas: Learn, Give, Act.
+The Engagemi program consists of three focus areas: Learn, Give, and Act.
 Congregations that meet the requirements in all three areas will be recognized as “Engagemi Congregations.”

 “Ministry With” – Foundational Concept for Engagemi